 Once it is established that you want the Backdoor Roth and you understand the tax implications:

-1. Make a non-deductible contribution to the appropriate tax year to a (new) Traditional IRA.
-If this is prior to April 15 of 2022, it might be possible to contribute $6,000 for the tax year prior and $6,000 for tax year current (2021 & 2022).
+- Make a non-deductible contribution to the appropriate tax year to a (new) Traditional IRA.
+If this is prior to April 15th of 2024, it might be possible to contribute $7,000 for the prior tax year and $7,500 for the current tax year (2024 & 2025).
 This is done at the investment company.
-Now in this case you should have $12,000 in a non-deductible Traditional IRA.
+Now in this case you should have $14,500 in a non-deductible Traditional IRA.

 Tax Forms and Taxes

-Example below of a 1099-R form that will be received if doing the current year contribution only.
+Example below of a 1099-R form that will be received the following year if doing the current year Traditional IRA contribution and Backdoor ROTH conversion.
+You can download the 1099-R form here.

 Example below of the reporting of this Backdoor Roth IRA transaction on your tax return if doing the rollover contributions for the current year and next year.
 Do note the longer you leave the non-deductible contribution in your Traditional IRA before rolling over, the higher the chances of earnings being accumulated, and you will be taxed on these earnings once rolled over.
-Here the taxable earnings were $1*
+Here the taxable earnings were $1*.
+You can download the Form 1040 here.